 What’s the Catch?

 It can all feel too good to be true.
-You simply bypass the 1-hour+ queue line and ger nearly straight onto the ride?
-There must be a catch?
+You simply bypass the 1-hour+ queue line and get nearly straight onto the ride.
+There must be a catch.
 Well sort of.
 You have absolutely no say in where you sit or who with.
 That is about the only downside.

 Some rides are best enjoyed with friends and family.
 So sitting alone with a group of strangers is no fun at all.
 But other rides are so intense you really don’t care who is next to you and simply get all the thrills from the ride itself.
 Most of the rides that use Single Rider fall into that category so you should definitely consider it to save precious queueing time.

-The other downside is the Singel rider line time is not calculated or displayed so really you have no idea how long you will wait.
+The other downside is the Single rider line time is not calculated or displayed so really you have no idea how long you will wait.
 It can be longer than the actual Standby line and there is NO way of knowing.
 So it is a bit of a gamble.
 We have seen it take hours and be very frustrating.
 Other times we have experienced walk-ons.
-We have got to the front of the queue and there literally be no one n front, other times 5-10 Mins on rides with 90 min queues!
+We have got to the front of the queue and there literally is no one in front, other times are 5-10 Mins on rides with 90 min queues!

 On the whole, it is normally the latter a short wait that is significantly less than standby.
 If it’s going to be awful, there is normally a clue, if the queue is a few hundred long it’s going to take a while to find spare seats, so consider backing out and trying later.

 Should We Use Single Rider Lines?